Citizens United v. FEC

 This isn't a media corporation, which is a good point, but also, let's be honest, a little bit of a dodge, right?

-But I think perfect example of just like the conservative preference for rules, even if the rules are bad, rather than like actually engaging with nuance and context.
+But I think perfect example of just like the conservative preference for rules, even if the rules are bad, rather than like actually engaging with nuance and context, they would much rather have a bad rule than give

+You know, it sounds scary, right?
 And like, it does sort of like raise this concern.

 And if you're not really thinking too critically about it, you can be like, yeah,

 what if the government is like, no more CNN?
+Where will I get my pro-Clinton news?

 Or whatever, right?

-I think the prototypical example of that would be like maybe a small independent filmmaker with a strong political point of view trying to like make a real sort of artistic statement about the state of our society, like like perhaps Michael Moore with Fahrenheit 9-11, which, believe it or not, was able to be released within
+I think the prototypical example of that would be like maybe a small independent filmmaker with a strong political point of view trying to like make a real sort of artistic statement about the state of our society, like perhaps Michael Moore with Fahrenheit 9-11, which, believe it or not, was able to be released within

 30 days of an election over a complaint to the FEC, because the FEC was able to very easily identify them as

 his studio as a bona fide movie studio and that this is a general political expression of the media and this wasn't an issue.
+And what's amazing is that that this was before the FBC.

 Hey, Michael, who, who, who, who, uh, who lodged that complaint?
+Citizens.

 Fucking United.

-The same fucking company that's out here saying, like, this shit is way too onerous, was trying to get
+Citizens United tried to get Fahrenheit 9-11 pulled from the air.
+The same fucking company that's out here saying, like, this shit is way too onerous was trying to get

+media pulled like five years earlier.
 And that was, it was their failed attempts

+to get Michael Moore silenced that inspired this whole thing.
 So what the court is trying to say is like, look, it's hard to distinguish between types of speakers, right?

 And so it's best to just let them all do the same thing.
+But first of all, they don't actually do that, right?

 I just, I referenced a case where there was a student on campus holding a sign that said bong hits for Jesus.
+And they said it's okay to ban that because it's a student in a school, right?

 You're making these quantifiable judgments about

-the value or impact of speech based on the context.
+the value or impact of speech based on the context?

 Are we really pretending that the guy on the street corner with a sign saying the end is near is doing the same thing as the corporation that's lobbying the government for fucking changes in regulations in their own industry?

 But that's what they're doing.
+That's what they're saying.

 It essentially means that the court sees no constitutional difference between a multi-million dollar expenditure by a corporation and a nominal expenditure by an individual.
+None.

 What they're saying is it's too hard to distinguish between those two things.
+Aaron Powell, Jr.: And the conservatives love doing this.

 They love talking about how difficult rules can be to

-But like a common theme in the opinion is we're sitting here banging on them about big, multi-million
+be applied in the real world.
+But a common theme in the opinion is we're sitting here banging on them about big, multi-million

 corporations that have tons of resources.

 But, like, the law easily distinguishes between those.
+Like,

 there's a concept called a closely held corporation, and there's different laws that surround closely held corporations.